 Have you ever wondered why we even need a cordless miter saw?
 If so you are not alone People ask me about it all the time.
 I feel they are very important to have for many different situations.
-On many job sites there is limited or no power.
-I have worked along side many trades over the years.
+On some job sites there is limited or no power.
+I have worked alongside many trades over the years.
 Let me tell you , it isn’t very fun sharing one or two circuits with different crews.
 Popping breakers is no fun for anyone.
 It can ruin a cut or and expensive piece of material.
 On some building projects only an electrician is allowed to reset a breaker after checking the circuit and determining that it is safe.
 Down time is no fun when you are trying to get a job done and stay on schedule.
 Cordless tools prevent all of those problems.
 If you have enough batteries you can work all day without touching a charger.
 Even a large tool like a miter saw can benefit from being cordless.
 The time saved by leaving the cords in the truck can be significant over time.

 Why was it called the worlds first when other companies already had cordless miter saws of their own?
 The existing saws were small with blades between 7 1/4″ and 8 1/4″. they were well made and capable.
 All of them had what I feel to be an oversight or design flaw.
 They all suffered from having a single bevel design.
 This is pretty significant to a trim carpenter.
 With such a small blade, many cuts must be made on the flat, lying down on the table rather than standing against the fence.
 Having a single bevel means that some of the time you must flip the work piece in order to obtain the correct angle.
 For many cuts that is not a problem but for cuts on materials with a profile or a finished face it is not a good solution.
 Another issue is blade availability.
 You can find good blades for these smaller sized saws but you have to look much harder.
 It is much easier to find great 10″ blades.

-Ihave often felt the first great cordless 10″ dual bevel sliding compound miter saw would own the market.
+I have often felt the first great cordless 10″ dual bevel sliding compound miter saw would own the market.
 10 inch saws are probably the most popular at least in North America because they are full-size saws with full-size capacity.
 Many have stated that they get less blade deflection and wandering in the cut with a 10 inch saw versus a 12 inch saw.

 The Milwaukee Fuel was the first in this 10″ class.
-It has all the features we need to get the job done.
-It has exceptional capacity for a 10″ saw.
+It has all the features we expect to get the job done.
+It has good capacity for a 10″ saw.
 It has dual bevel.
 The controls are all smooth.
 The slides, bevel function and miter table are all smooth.
 There is a very nice cut line indicator light that uses an LED to cast a shadow line from the blade on to the

 The Led not only makes it easier to see your cut line, it illuminates your whole piece.
 Notice how it works in the following video

-I have actually been surprised at how well it does with the factory blade.
-It has made pretty smooth cuts for me.
+I have actually been surprised at how well it cuts with the factory blade.
+It has made pretty smooth crosscuts and miters for me.
 It sips 9.0 batteries.
 It can do 100’s of cuts on one charge.
-Over 400 cuts on base board or slightly less in 2x material depending on the width.
-Efficiency alone may sway you to look at the saw.
+Around 400 cuts on base board or slightly less in 2x material depending on the width.
+Efficiency may sway you to look at the saw.
 The bigger Flexvolt Saw has more ultimate power but cannot match cuts per battery.

 I have used the saw on many jobs.
-After getting it dialed in I can say that it has actually done very well at making different types of cuts in trim.
+After getting it dialed in I can say that it has actually done well at making different types of cuts in trim.
 I have installed baseboard, base shoe, casing and crown molding.

 I have cut both hardwood and MDF with it.
 I have also used it for cutting cabinet face frame material.
 The accuracy has never left me wanting.
 I can say that on several jobs, I have never ruined a cut with the saw because of accuracy problems.
-In finish work the power is more than adequate.
-It really is surprising what they can get out of an 18v battery these days.
+In finish work the power is adequate.
+It is surprising what they can get out of an 18v battery these days.